 Essential Skills tutors should ensure that they read and understand the following DELNI publication before they develop programmes: ESSENTIAL SKILLS GOOD PRACTICE: THE ASSESSMENT PROCESS.
 DEL NI, July 2007.
+Available from www.essentialskillsni.com/articles

-All information in this resource is current and up to date at the time of printing (November 2008).
+All information in this resource is current and up to date at the time of printing (August 2009).